Drew Stanton Reportedly Played with Fully Torn ACL This Season

 Arizona Cardinals quarterback Drew Stanton reportedly played the 2017 season with a torn ACL in his knee.

-Per NFL Network's Ian Rapoport, Stanton had been playing with "a thread" of an ACL for years before it finally gave out.
+Per NFL Network's Ian Rapoport, Stanton had been playing with "a thread" of an ACL before it finally gave out.

 Rapoport added Stanton is not planning to have surgery because he's learned how to manage the situation.